alpesh301094/newsaggregator/README.md

 - Scheduled automatic updates using Cron
 - Server-side DataTables for fast UI rendering
 - Clean API endpoints for frontend consumption
-- Filtering by category, source, and date
+- Filtering by source, category, auther and All search
-- Blade-based admin dashboard UI

 ---